Nutrition and Supplements

 Talk to your healthcare provider about any nutrition deficiencies you may have and discuss which supplements you should take for your bone health.

-Is there any harmful effect if one takes more than 1200 milligrams of calcium?
+Is there any harmful effect if someone takes more than 1200 milligrams of calcium supplements?
 If so, what kind of harmful effect could excess calcium cause?–Show More +

 Is soymilk a good substitute for milk?
 How about tofu?–Show More +

 If you have osteoporosis, does it mean you’re not getting enough calcium?–Show More +

 I am lactose intolerant.
 Should I drink calcium-fortified soymilk or lactose-free milk?–Show More +

 When a serving of milk says it contains 30% calcium, how do I know how much calcium is in that serving?–Show More +